amundsen-io/rfcs/rfcs/031-monorepo.md

 Raw code import and CI.
 We import all of the code as a snapshot into the repository.

 At this point, we migrate the CI/CD pipeline, and automated release mechanisms, from the consituent repositories to the main repository.
 They will publish packages using a `-beta` postfix.

+We will merge the codeowners files at the same time here.

 ### Phase 3:
 We freeze code in all the submodules: no new PRs in.
 Existing PRs will have 1 week to land.
 We will assist authors in getting nearly-mergable PRs landed.
 For PRs that don't make it, we will provide instructions to port their patches to the new repo, if they choose to re-submit.